 20 years ago more skiers wore sunglasses than goggles but the huge growth of snowboarding coupled with greater awareness of the risk of head damage has meant the opposite now applies – the majority wear goggles.
 By necessity helmets are worn by all snow boarders and more progressive, accomplished skiers tackling challenging snow runs and going off-piste.
 And helmets and goggles go together.

 But skiers that are not intending to tackle black runs all day and are content with more “sedate” skiing can quite happily get by with good quality sunglasses.
 And the ‘enclosed’ feel of goggles doesn’t suit everyone.
-But even at moderate speed cold wind can cause the eyes to water so it’s worth looking out for full frame (not half frame) models that are close fitting and wrap-around style to keep out wind and sun glare and prevent UVR from coming in over the top and sides of the lenses.
+But even at moderate speed cold air can cause the eyes to water so it’s worth looking out for full frame (not half frame) models that are close fitting and wrap-around style to keep out wind and sun glare and prevent UVR from coming in over the top and sides of the lenses.

 Lens tints & colours

 This can be confusing but the following is a general guide applying to goggles and sunglasses.
 At high altitude (above 2000 metres) glare can be intense with a high risk of photokeratitis (snow blindness) so it’s worth ensuring you have Category 4 grey or brown dark lenses (we have several Category 4 models in the ski sunglasses section).

 At lower levels it really depends on the conditions:

 – In bright sunny conditions with clear skies, grey or brown (Category 3) lenses are good and polarised lenses will also help as they minimise the glare that reflects off the piste surface.

 – In cloudy, dull and overcast conditions and when there is “flat light”; orange, rose, yellow-amber or vermilion lenses will be preferable.
 Some models of goggles and sunglasses have interchangeable lenses that will typically include a dark lens and light lens to cope with all weather conditions.